 - The number of available downloads is limited to 10 per day

-- Limit on the number of 100 downloads for a paid plan
+- Limit the number of 100 downloads for a paid plan.

 Every of the web design resources mentioned in the article deservedly ranks among the leaders in essential tools for a web designer.

-Each one has its own merits, and each designer has the right to choose which solution or resource is most convenient for use and which one brings them more benefits.
+Each has its merits, and each designer has the right to choose which solution or resource is most convenient for use and which brings them more benefits.

 Which of the web design resources do you find most useful?